 Boxing Day is celebrated after Christmas Day and it is traditionally the day that marks giving Christmas gift boxes to service workers.
-The shops are usually open longer hours on Boxing Day and so it is sometimes known as a shopping holiday with shopping sales in many stores.
+Boxing Day is often known as a shopping holiday as many shops are open longer and have sales.